Bronx Car Accident Injury Lawyer

 A picture is worth a thousand words, and this is seldom truer than when documenting damage done in an auto accident.
 If you can do so safely (meaning you are not in the way of active traffic, for instance), take pictures of damage to vehicles and property.

-6. Consider Hiring a Bronx Car Accident Attorney
+6. Consider Hiring a Bronx Car Accident Injury Lawyer

-Get Legal Guidance From a Skilled Bronx Car Accident Attorney
+Get Legal Guidance From a Skilled Bronx Car Accident Injury Lawyer

 Anytime there are injuries or significant vehicle or property damage, it is imperative that you get legal help.
-If you’re not sure of all your rights, consulting a knowledgeable car accident lawyer in the Bronx from Law Office of Evan W. Kohn can help you get the fair compensation and peace of mind you deserve.
+If you’re not sure of all your rights, consulting a knowledgeable auto injury attorney at law in the Bronx from the Law Offices of Evan W. Kohn can help you get the fair compensation and peace of mind you deserve.
 Contact us today at 718-409-5500.